anaprikho/printed-hw-segmentation/README.md

 All requirements can be found in the file `requirements.txt`.

 To create feature vectors from the images and subsequently create a model, the code introduced in the file `fcn-light-BA.py` was used.
-The models can be found in the /models directory.
+The models can be found in the `models/` folder.

 The `dataset/` directory contains all the data collected and created whithin the scope of the bachelor thesis.